Jeff-mwangi/C-sharp-article/index.md

 static void Main(string[] args)
 {
 Console.WriteLine("Hello World!");
         }
     }
 }
 ```

-For you to run the program, you can press the *F5* button on your keyboard.
+For you to run the program, you can press the *F5* key on your keyboard.
 This will compile and run your code.
-A window console will pop:
+A window console will pop with an output as below:

 ```
 Hello World!

 C:\Users\Username\source\repos\HelloWorld\HelloWorld\bin\Debug\netcoreapp3.0\HelloWorld.exe (process 13784) exited with code 0.
 To automatically close the console when debugging stops, enable Tools->Options->Debugging->Automatically close the console when debugging stops.
 Press any key to close this window . . .